nev3rm0re/orthogonal-squares/README.md

 ## Implementation

-So far it's just two classes - `Board` and `Card` and a couple of tests for those in `mocha` framework.
+So far it's just two classes - `Board` and `Card` and tests for them.
+Initially those were written with `mocha` - you can run those with `npm test-mocha`.
+Then I rewrote them with `jest` and am currently running them with [Majestic][#majestic].

 Install dev-dependencies with `npm install` and run the test suites with `npm test`.

-## Links
+---

-[#euler-squares]: https://www.youtube.com/watch?v=qu04xLNrk94 'YouTube: Euler Squares - Numberphile'
+[#euler-squares]: https://www.youtube.com/watch?v=qu04xLNrk94 "YouTube: Euler Squares - Numberphile"
+[#majestic]: https://github.com/Raathigesh/majestic "Zero config UI for Jest"